MyriadColors/repl-space-miner/design_docs.md

 ### D. Stealth Technology - "Running Cold" & Specialized Drives

-Stealth in space is near-impossible to achieve perfectly.
+Stealth in space is near-impossible to achieve perfectly, but significant advancements have been made in signature reduction.

 **1. General Stealth Principles (Heat & EM Signature Reduction):**
 Current "stealth" measures focus on:

 * **Heat Reduction:** Internal **"Heat Batteries" / "Heat Sinks"** to temporarily store waste heat, advanced radiator baffling, and low-emissivity materials.
-Requires specialized ship modules.
+These specialized modules come in various grades (Standard, Enhanced, Military-Grade) with corresponding capacity and effectiveness.
+Higher-grade systems can store heat longer but are exponentially more expensive and consume more power.

 * **EM Dampening:** Utilizes metamaterials and sometimes temporary plasma shrouds (via **"EM Dampener"** modules) to absorb or deflect active sensor scans.
+When fully engaged, these systems can reduce a ship's EM signature by 60-85%, depending on quality and maintenance status.
+The trade-off is significant power consumption, sometimes requiring reduced functionality in other ship systems.

+* **Passive Sensor Mode:** Ships can operate sensors in "passive mode," which detects naturally emitted radiation without broadcasting detectable scanning signals.
+This reduces detection range by 30-50% but prevents the ship from being spotted via active scan emissions.

 **2. Limitations of General Stealth (Heat Dumps, Imperfection):**

 * **Temporary:** Heat batteries have finite capacity.
-Eventually, stored heat *must* be vented in a **"Heat Dump,"** resulting in a massive, easily detectable thermal bloom.
-Managing heat is a key tactical element.
+Eventually, stored heat *must* be vented in a **"Heat Dump,"** resulting in a massive, easily detectable thermal bloom visible to sensors throughout a significant portion of the system.
+Strategic timing of heat dumps is critical - ideally when behind celestial bodies or during solar flares that mask the signature.

-* **Risky:** Overloading heat batteries can cause damage.
-EM dampening can fail.
+* **Risky:** Overloading heat batteries can cause catastrophic damage - from systems failures to potentially fatal explosions.
+Players will receive warnings as heat levels approach critical thresholds, requiring timely decision-making.

 * **Imperfect:** No true invisibility.
-A ship "Running Cold" is *harder* to detect.
-Experienced sensor operators (human or AI) or advanced sensor suites can spot anomalies (such as subtle gravitational distortions, faint particle trails, or the absence of expected background radiation).
+A ship "Running Cold" is *harder* to detect but still leaves traces.
+Detection difficulty scales with distance - at extreme ranges, a stealthy ship might be practically invisible, but becomes progressively easier to spot as distance decreases.

+* **Deterioration:** Extended stealth operations cause wear on specialized components, requiring periodic maintenance.
+Damaged stealth systems become progressively less effective and more dangerous to operate.

 **3. Specialized Stealth Drives & Cloaking Devices:**

-* **Stealth Drive (Engine Specialization):** A very expensive, high-maintenance engine type optimized for minimal sensor footprint (thermal, EM) at the cost of significantly lower speed and moderate to high fuel consumption.
-Offers the best *passive* signature reduction.
+* **Stealth Drive (Engine Specialization):** A very expensive, high-maintenance engine type optimized for minimal sensor footprint (thermal, EM) at the cost of significantly lower speed (40-60% reduction) and moderate to high fuel consumption (150-200% of standard).
+Offers the best *passive* signature reduction, making detection range approximately half that of conventional drives at similar output.

-* **Cloaking Devices:** If developed/found (likely rare, high-tech, or alien), these modules would offer active, temporary near-invisibility, but with massive power drains and heat generation, severely limiting duration and other ship functions.
-Governed by Electronics & Cyber Warfare skill.
+* **Quantum-Flux Cloaking Devices:** Extremely rare, these experimental devices manipulate quantum fields to bend light and other radiation around the ship.
+When active, they reduce detection chance by 90-95%, but generate enormous heat, consume massive power, and can only operate for 3-7 minutes before requiring a 30-minute cooldown.
+Some rumors suggest military organizations or rogue AI collectives have developed more advanced versions with fewer limitations.

+**Gameplay Implications:**

+* **Smuggling Operations:** Players can use stealth technology to smuggle illegal goods past security checkpoints, with success chances determined by stealth system quality, distance maintained from patrols, and player skill in timing heat dumps.

+* **Tactical Combat:** During combat, momentarily engaging full stealth systems can break target locks, allowing repositioning before the heat dump reveals position.
+This creates a cat-and-mouse dynamic in ship battles.

+* **Infiltration Missions:** Some high-value contracts require undetected approach to restricted areas.
+Players must carefully manage their heat signature, plotting courses that utilize celestial bodies as cover and timing operations to coincide with sensor-disrupting natural phenomena.

+* **Resource Management:** Players must balance power distribution between stealth systems and other ship functions (weapons, shields, sensors), creating meaningful tactical choices during tense situations.

+* **Risk vs. Reward:** More aggressive stealth operations (pushing heat capacity limits, extending stealth duration) increase both detection risk and potential system damage, but may be necessary in high-stakes scenarios.

+* **Ship Customization:** Players can specialize in stealth operations through ship design choices, skill development, and AI co-pilot selection, creating unique gameplay styles focused on evasion rather than confrontation.

 **4. AI Role in Stealth & Counter-Stealth:**